 I don’t want to make it sound as though these plastics will make you healthy — they still haven’t been around for hundreds of years, so we really don’t know what they’ll do to us — but they’re the best of the bunch if you’ve gotta use plastics.

-1. Do you have a glass made of glass in your house?
-Simply choose it when you want a drink.
+Do you have cups made of glass in your house?
+Simply choose glass when you want a drink.

-Added bonus: While you’re at it, save dishes, water, soap and the environment and use one glass all day long.
+While you’re at it, save dishes, water, soap and the environment and use one glass all day long.
+Someone I know uses colored rubber bands on her family’s water glasses for the day so they can tell them apart.

 When I decided plastics were simply unsafe, I looked through the cupboard (because if they’re in there, someone will use them) and decided that some old, old plastic cups without a number on the bottom had to go.
 I recycled them.
 It hurt, because I seriously hate throwing ANYthing away, but we always leave glasses of water sitting around at our house.
 We haven’t run out of cups since then, so I guess we don’t miss them!